Edinburgh Corporation Tramways: Closure

-Tram managers
+Managers

-The first Edinburgh Corporation Tram Manager was R Stuart Pilcher who was appointed at the early age of 24 in 1919 having previously worked in Aberdeen.
+The first Edinburgh Corporation Tram Manager was R. Stuart Pilcher who was appointed at the early age of 24 in 1919 having previously worked in Aberdeen.
 He left his post in 1929 to become Tram Manager in Manchester, England.
 He subsequently became Chairman of the Traffic Commissioners in the West Midlands of England.
 In 1921 he was responsible for establishing a trade organisation which eventually became part of the Scottish Council of the Confederation of Passenger Transport (CPT).

 Pilcher managed the electrification of Edinburgh's trams in 1922/3.
 At the luncheon held on 15 January 1929 to mark his departure from Edinburgh and in response to Lord Provost Sir Alexander Stevenson's remarks, he said that "they deliberately planned the changeover so as not to affect public opinion.
 They were nervous of the effect of the hoardings and a half-finished job."

-He was followed by FA Fitzpayne MIEE, who remained in post until 1934 when Robert McLeod M Inst T took over.
+He was followed by FA Fitzpayne MIEE, who remained in post until 1934 when, Robert McLeod M Inst T took over.
 He in turn was succeeded by William Morrison Little in 1949.

 Tramcars

 Inherited fleet

-Edinburgh Corporation inherited 38 electric trams from the Leith system, and almost 200 Edinburgh cable car bodies were converted to electric propulsion in the period 1921-24.
+Edinburgh Corporation inherited 38 electric trams from the Leith system, and almost 200 Edinburgh cable car bodies were converted to electric propulsion in the period 1921–24.
 There was initially some experimentation with bogie trucks (including attempts to electrify the original cable car chassis) but it was quickly decided to standardise on new 4-wheel trucks.
 Most of these early cars had originally been open top, but most were modernised with top covers and the later survivors also received vestibule screens and enclosed balconies.
 The last open top car was scrapped in 1934 and the final ex-Leith cars were withdrawn in 1936, but some of the converted cable cars remained in service until 1947.
 The body of car 226 (a former cable car dating from 1903 and withdrawn in 1938) was secured for preservation in 1987 after being used as a holiday chalet, and is undergoing restoration.

 The Musselburgh company's trams were not included in the acquisition of that system.